Kalan-Lab/lsaBGC/README.md

 # For a much faster installation replace "conda" in the following
 # commands with "mamba" (after installing mamba in your base conda
 # environment)
-conda env create -f lsaBGC_env.yml -p /path/to/lsaBGC_conda_env/ conda activate /path/to/lsaBGC_conda_env/
+mamba env create -f lsaBGC_env.yml -p /path/to/lsaBGC_conda_env/ mamba activate /path/to/lsaBGC_conda_env/

 # 3. complete python installation with the following commands:
 # since version 1.50, setup.py sonicparanoid no longer included